descoped/script-utils/append-files/README.md

 ### Example Commands

-Append all Python files (.py) from a directory and print the appended content to the console:
+This script appends the content of all Python files (.py) from a specified directory and prints the combined content to the console:

 ```bash
 ./append-files.sh -i /path/to/source:.py